balderdashy/sails/lib/hooks/grunt/README.md

 Emitted when the Grunt child process exits with a normal status code. (in development, this will not fire until the app is lowered, since grunt-contrib-watch keeps the child process active)

+> This event is experimental.
+It is very possible that it will change in a future release.

 ##### `hook:grunt:error`

 Emitted when the Grunt child process exits with a non-zero status code.

+> This event is experimental.
+It is very possible that it will change in a future release.